yzhedwin/ailex-web_jekyll/README.md

 Mouse -> Control Perspective (Only works in First Person view of the vehicle)

 ### Future Improvement
-AI Agents
+AI Agents,

-Game Menu
+Game Menu,

-GUI to select different environment and agents
+GUI to select different environment and agents,

-Better Vehicle Dynamics
+Better Vehicle Dynamics,

-Multiplayer Feature
+Multiplayer Feature,

 > The Map is obtained from: https://forums.unrealengine.com/t/free-modular-road-tool/112530